ncabatoff/process-exporter/README.md

 # process-exporter
-Prometheus exporter that mines /proc to report on selected processes
+Prometheus exporter that mines /proc to report on selected processes.

 The premise for this exporter is that sometimes you have apps that are impractical to instrument directly, either because you don't control the code